-You may constantly be told about new issues that should concern you and your family.
-Don’t purchase merchandise containing BPA.
-Stay away from the microwave.
+You may constantly be told about new matters that should worry you and your family.
+Don’t buy merchandise that has BPA.
+Steer clear of the microwave.
 Only store your cooking in glass storage sets, not plastic.

 Now people are prattling on about indoor air quality (or IAQ) in Pierre.
 You can’t use anything with chemicals to sanitize your home.
 You have to buy an air purification system.
-You should use essential oils and not air fresheners.
+You need to use essential oils and not air fresheners.

 The chatter never ends.